296 Cedar Street South

 E-BULLETIN: For those who wish to receive an electronic copy of the bulletin each Friday in their inbox, email frjohnlemire2@gmail.com and request to be added to the e-bulletin list.

-SANCTUARY CANDLE INTENTION: For the repose of the souls of Consuelo and Estuardo by Rita Loza & Family.
+SANCTUARY CANDLE INTENTION: For the repose of the souls in purgatory by a parishioner.

 SANCTUARY CANDLE: Each week we invite you to light the sanctuary lamp in memory of a loved one or for a special intention.
 The cost is $20.00 and you may drop the donation off at the rectory or place it in the collection with the information enclosed.
 We are in need of new intentions.